Brewery Taprooms are becoming the norm for many breweries and this is in part why NEAREST BREWERY was formed, to provide a means to discover them.

 - build a community who will hopefully live the brand

 A difference between a traditional pub and a taproom is that the former is a place where adults go-to drink and socialise whilst a taproom is where people go to experience and appreciate beer in a community way.
 Pubs typically align to a clientele whereas a taproom will normally have a mix of young and old along within every demographic, often interacting with each other rather than sticking to those they arrived with.

 We may all have a slightly different view to what a taproom is or is not but one thing to be sure it is not a traditional pub, but a community hub with a common experience to enjoy the different craft and artisan beers.

-In a time where the world seems to be shrinking due to transporting of goods at an environmental cost, it surely is the time to stay local and track down a taproom where the beer has travelled only a few metres.
+In a time when the world seems to be shrinking due to transporting of goods at an environmental cost, it surely is time to stay local and track down a taproom where the beer has travelled only a few metres.